JcJinChen/WasmEdge/docs/c_api.md

 ### WASM Data Structures

-The WASM data structures are used for creating instances or can be queried from intance contexts.
+The WASM data structures are used for creating instances or can be queried from instance contexts.
 The details of instances creation will be introduced in the [Instances](#Instances).

 1. Limit